 The fed funds rate controls short-term interest rates.
 These include banks' prime rate, the Libor, most adjustable-rate and interest-only loans, and credit card rates.
 You can protect yourself from the Fed's rate hikes by choosing fixed-rate loans wherever possible.

 The Fed began reducing its $4 trillion in Treasurys in October 2017.
-It initially said it would do so only after the fed funds rate has normalized to 2 percent.
-But the FOMC decided it would be better to normalize its balance sheet now.
 The Fed acquired these securities during quantitative easing, which ended in 2014.
 Since the Fed is no longer replacing the securities it owns, it will create more supply in the Treasurys market.
-That’s helping to raise the yield on the 10-year Treasury note.
+That should raise the yield on the 10-year Treasury note.
 This will drive up long-term interest rates, such as those on fixed-rate mortgages and corporate bonds.

 The last time the Fed steadily raised rates was in 2005.
 It helped cause the subprime mortgage crisis.
 A majority of Americans believe that the real estate market will crash in the next two years.
-There are nine differences between the 2017 housing market and the 2007 market that makes this unlikely.
+But there are nine differences between the 2018 housing market and the 2007 market that makes this unlikely.

 Oil and Gas Prices

 The U.S. Energy Information Administration provides an outlook from 2018 to 2050.
-It predicts crude oil prices will average $73/barrel in the second half of 2018 and $69/barrel in 2019.
+It predicts crude oil prices will average $73/barrel in the second half of 2018 and $74/barrel in 2019.
 That's for Brent global.
 West Texas Crude will average around $6/barrel less.
 The EIA warned that there is still some volatility in the price.
-It reported that commodities traders believe WTI prices could range between $56/b and $87/b for October 2018 delivery.
+It reported that commodities traders believe WTI prices could range between $56/b and $85/b by December 2018.

 Since oil contracts are priced in dollars, a strong dollar depresses oil prices.
 Oil companies are laying off workers.
 Some may default on their debt.
 High yield bond funds haven't done well as a result.